svewap/nnhelpers/Documentation/Helpers/Classes/encrypt.rst

 Get session hash for ``fe_sessions.ses_id`` Corresponds to the value stored in the database for the cookie ``fe_typo_user``

-In TYPO3 v11, an unchanged value is returned here.
-As of TYPO3 v11, the session ID is stored in the Cookie ``fe_typo_user`` is no longer stored directly in the database, but hashed.
+In TYPO3 fe_typo_user is no longer stored directly in the database, but hashed.
 See: ``TYPO3\CMS\Core\Session\Backend\DatabaseSessionBackend->hash()``.

 .. code-block:: php